 I think of this crash every time I get on a commuter airliner as a passenger.
 First, what really happened:

 Had the pilot, at any time until just about the last few moments, simply pushed forward on the controls, the airplane would have recovered.
-Some, including the Air Crash Investigations film, make the case that these pilots would have performed better if not fatigued.
+Some make the case that these pilots would have performed better if not fatigued.
 Perhaps.
 But a more experienced or better trained pilot would have never got the airplane into that situation and would not have put the airplane into the stall after the stick shaker went off.

 I think the professional aviator class is filled with pilots that don't have a basic understanding of aerodynamics and why airplanes actually fly, how to get an airplane out of a stall, or the need to focus on the task at hand when flying an airplane: